xaptum/ecdaa/README.md

 A C implementation of elliptic-curve-based Direct Anonymous Attestation signatures.

 The project is self-contained, and provides all DAA functionality for Issuers, Members, and Verifiers.
+Pseudonym linking ("basename signatures") is optional, and secret-key revocation lists can be used.

 # Project Status